SPEAKER CABLES

 "If only Polk's resistance were lower, it would be a virtually perfect speaker cable...The beautifully flat error curve of Polk suggests a plan for creating the virtually perfect cable: run many Polks in parallel."

 I, and a few of my associates, just followed Peter Moncrieff's theoretical "plan", and it actually worked.
-That's why it is still the only cable in Class A.
+That's why it is still in Class A after all these years.

-Further (11/05)- This Japanese designed and manufactured speaker cable, only marketed by Polk, was also sold in Europe by another name.
-This was unknown to me until I receive this e-mail from a reader:
+Further (11/05)- This Japanese designed and manufactured speaker cable, only marketed by Polk in North America, was also sold in Europe by another name.
+This was unknown to me until I received this e-mail from a reader:

 "Here in Norway, the Polk Cobra (speaker cable) was sold under the name Monitor Audio.
 I bought a pair of Polk Cobra on ebay last year, and they are identical to the Monitor Audio I have.
 I bought the Monitor Audio back in the early eighties."